orbeon/orbeon-forms-doc/installation/caches.md

 One reason to disable this cache might be if you perform accesses to the database from outside of Orbeon Forms, and you want to make sure that you always get the latest form definition.
 However, we recommend using the [Form Runner persistence API](/form-runner/api/persistence/README.md) instead.

-This property enables access to caches with the following names, configured either in `ehcache.xml` or in the JCache configuration:
+This property enables access to cache with the following name, configured either in `ehcache.xml` or in the JCache configuration:

 - `form-runner.persistence.form-definition`
-- `form-runner.persistence.form-metadata`

 ## See also